Samuel Gluckstein (1821–1873)

 Samuel Henry Gluckstein (4 January 1821 – 23 January 1873) was the founder of Salmon & Gluckstein tobacco merchants.

 Early life

 Samuel Henry Gluckstein was born in Rheinberg, Prussia (now Germany) on 4 January 1821, the son of Helena (Horn) and Asher Lehmann Gluckstein.

 Career

-Samuel Gluckstein left Prussia to come to London, where he established a cigar making factory in the East End.
+Samuel Gluckstein left Prussia to come to London, where he established a cigar-making factory in the East End.

 Personal life

-Samuel Gluckstein married Hannah Joseph of Amsterdam, Netherlands (1819–1895), and they had 11 children, four sons and seven daughters.
+Samuel Gluckstein married Hannah or Ann Joseph of Amsterdam, Netherlands (1819–1885), and they had twelve children, five sons and seven daughters: